mrsilver76/groupmachine/README.md

 ## 📚 Overview

-This tool helps you organize large collections of photos and videos by grouping them into albums based on when and where they were taken.
+GroupMachine helps you organize large collections of photos and videos by grouping them into albums based on when and where they were taken.
 It’s especially useful if you’ve downloaded images from your camera, mobile phone or cloud service (like Apple iCloud or Google Photos), which often contain large, mixed sets from multiple locations and dates.